 See on which technology developments ARISE hosting groups are working.

-We are looking for STEM professionals with at least 4 years of research experience (including first experience in method and technology development), coming either from academia or industry, with or without a PhD.
-You might be an engineer in industry or an experienced scientist in academia who is looking for the new directions in their career development.
-You need to have a wish to develop new methods and technologies for life sciences, strong interest to support other scientists by providing different technologies as a service and to learn to manage research infrastructures.
+ARISE fellows are STEM professionals with at least 4 years of research experience (including first experience in method and technology development), coming either from academia or industry, with or without a PhD.
+They come from a diverse mix of backgrounds such as an engineer in industry or an experienced scientist in academia who was looking for a new direction in their career development.
+They all have a wish to develop new methods and technologies for life sciences, strong interest to support other scientists by providing different technologies as a service and learning to manage research infrastructures.

 Running research infrastructures is a very interesting, creative and rewarding job.